fellesverkstedet/Bark-beetle-parametric-toolpaths/README.md

 To use the streaming function, you need to first specify your streaming destination.
 Jens recommends that you use cloud storage.

-* Zoom out in the Example grasshopper file to see the array of blue panels on the right of the canvas.
+* Zoom out in the Example grasshopper file to see the "Post processor settings" and then zoom in on the purple group.
+[Image for reference](https://raw.githubusercontent.com/fellesverkstedet/Bark-beetle-parametric-toolpaths/master/Images/Set%20directory%20path.png)
-* Right click on each panel, select 'streaming destination' and choose your preferred location and save.
+* In this group you will find a component saying "Toolpath streaming folder".
+Right click on this component and click on "Select a directory" [Image for reference](https://raw.githubusercontent.com/fellesverkstedet/Bark-beetle-parametric-toolpaths/master/Images/Set%20directory%20path%202.png)
+* You'll get a prompt asking to define a folder for streaming.
+Choose a folder as a destination for all files to be automatically streamed to.

-There is no need to rename the file but check that the file extension is the one that you wish - .gcode or .sbp Now every time you make a job, this file will automatically update, ready for you to run the job.
+Now every time you make a job, this file will automatically update, ready for you to run the job.
 >> If it's not updating, right click again and check that streaming is enabled.